ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Attestation Results

-Attestation Results are the input used by the Relying Party to decide whether it will trust a particular device, allow access to some content or data, allow a financial transaction or other.
+Attestation Results are the input used by the Relying Party to decide the extent to which it will trust a particular Attester, and allow it to access some data or perform some operation.
-Attestation Results may be a Boolean simply indicating compliance or non-compliance, or a rich set of Claims about the device, against which the Relying Party applies its Appraisal Policy for Attestation Results.
+Attestation Results may be a Boolean simply indicating compliance or non-compliance, or a rich set of Claims about the Attester, against which the Relying Party applies its Appraisal Policy for Attestation Results.

 Attestation Results may indicate compliance or non-compliance with a Verifier's Appraisal Policy.
 A result that indicates non-compliance can be used by an Attester (in the passport model) or